 Fed Target Rate

 I’m always quick to point out a good deal.
-If you’re looking for Office to Lease in Eugene, 630 Bertleson is a bargain.
+If you were looking for Office to Lease in Eugene, 630 Bertleson is a bargain.

 Floorplan: 630 Bertleson